spiral/docs/templater/basics.md

 </html>
 ```

-Now, the only thing we have to do to change website/page layout is provide different value from our `Application->websiteLayout` method.
+Now, the only thing we have left to do to change the website/page layout is to provide a different value from our `Application->websiteLayout` method.

 ```php
 /**